alnitak/flutter_star_menu/README.md

-# The StarMenu widget.
+# StarMenu
-## Contextual popup menu with different shapes and multiple ways to fine-tune animation and position.
+Contextual popup menu with different shapes and multiple ways to fine-tune animation and position.
 The menu entries can be almost any kind of widgets.

 ![Image](https://github.com/alnitak/flutter_star_menu/blob/master/images/StarMenuDemo.gif)

 Every widgets can now popup a menu on tap!
 There are currently 3 shapes to choose:
-* linear: items are lined by a given angle with a given space between them and with a 3-way alignment.
+* `linear`: items are lined by a given angle with a given space between them and with a 3-way alignment.
-* circle: items are lined up in a circle shape with a given radius and a star-end angle.
+* `circle`: items are lined up in a circle shape with a given radius and a star-end angle.
-* grid: items are aligned in a grid shape with N columns and a given horizontal and vertical shape.
+* `grid`: items are aligned in a grid shape with N columns and a given horizontal and vertical shape.

 Using the package is pretty simple:
 * make your widget a child of StarMenu: